 - Even if you are not fundraising you can potentially get sponsorship… you are miles ahead of someone who hasn’t done the planning.
-Take a look at your audience and think of a companies who have a similar audience, approach them and ask.
+Take a look at your audience and think of a company that has a similar audience, approach them, and ask.
 Ask?
 Yes.
 Don’t be scared, and don’t be a dick about it either.
 Just go and have the conversation – be open to ideas and see what may come of it.
 It could be anything from them paying to advertise, buying the book off you to rebrand as their own, or perhaps they have a database of 15,000 and would love to promote it to them in a competition if you give them 10 copies to give away as prizes.

-- You will also need to give some copies away to a few contributors, famous people, school principal etc.
+- You will also need to give some copies away to a few contributors, famous people, the school principal, etc.

 Okay lets rework the figures.